 Maurice Mehlhopt

 Maurice Mehlhopt popped his first swan plant into his Ponsonby garden and that one plant has now become many.
-There is a constant swirl of monarch butterflies all around over the summer.
+He enjoys it when there is a swirl of monarch butterflies in his garden over the summer.

 Having spent all his working life in the strongly logical hard edge of the business world, how a slug shuffles on a green coat and emerges as a butterfly amazes him.